Matteralmar/Tracer/README.md

 To run this project locally you will need to set your environment variables

-1. Create a virtual environment inside the project by running `virtualenv venv` or other commands in your terminal(if pip not installed or not updated then install it or update it)
+1. Create a virtual environment inside the project by running `virtualenv venv` or other commands in your terminal
 3. Activate venv using `source venv/bin/activate`
 4. Install all the needed packages from "requirements.txt"
 5. If some requirements are not installed, install them using `pip install <requirment>`